News» Go to news main

 “This approach puts emphasis on early care management and improving the methods for identifying at-risk patients right at the primary physician level.
 So, you can catch it early and start managing OA before it has progressed to the point where it gets harder to manage and puts more strain on our health care system,” he says.

 The meeting brought together mobility researchers, trainees, clinician researchers, consumers, industry and the Nova Scotia Arthritis Society.
 The organizing committee for GaitNET OA included Dalhousie researchers from the IMPACT Team (Faculties of Health, Medicine and Engineering), and researchers from University of Western Ontario, UBC and Waterloo.
-In addition to TAS and CIHR; funds were obtained from Motekforce Link, Canadian Society for Biomechanics, the Wolf Orthopaedic Biomechanics Laboratory University of Western Ontario, C-Motion Inc. and the Faculty of Health at Dalhousie University to support the event.
+In addition to TAS and CIHR; support was provided by Motekforce Link, Canadian Society for Biomechanics, the Wolf Orthopaedic Biomechanics Laboratory University of Western Ontario, C-Motion Inc. and Dal's Faculty of Health.

 “Through dialogue among the different stakeholders at this meeting, we have taken a positive step toward setting priorities for a national research agenda with the main goal focused on enhanced OA management to improve joint health and the life for those living with OA,” Dr. Hubley-Kozey says.